 Richard Koogle is Director of Operations at Lilypons and has been designing and lecturing on water gardens since the 1970s.
 Over the years, he’s taught thousands of people how to install, stock and manage their own backyard or courtyard ponds.
 A firm believer that water gardens offer maximum rewards with only minimal care, Koogle says recent developments, including flexible rubber liners, container gardening and tabletop water gardens, have made them easier than ever to install.

-However, you don’t need a big backyard space to enjoy a water garden.
-Container gardens offer anyone with a sunny space the chance to experience water gardening on a smaller scale.
+But, you don’t need a big backyard space to enjoy a water garden.
+Container gardens also offer anyone with a sunny space the chance to experience water gardening on a smaller scale.
 According to Koogle, this option doesn’t even require pumps or filters if properly managed.
 And almost any container can be used to create a mini-aquatic garden.

 “Now anyone with a balcony can have a water garden,” says Koogle.

 Aquatic plants thrive in heavy, clay based soil: the kind you would normally discard in the garden or amend.
 This type of soil helps keep aquatic plants anchored in place and obstructs moving water.
-Koogle plants hardy and tropical lilies in shallow containers filled with clay and a top layer of gravel.
+For maximum impact, Koogle plants hardy and tropical water lilies in shallow containers filled with clay and a top layer of gravel.
 He sets the pots approximately 18” below the pond surface and makes sure they get plenty of sun.

 HARDY WATER LILIES